viniciusmichelutti/socialbookmark/README.md

 Testing Django.
 Simple social app.
 It uses Redis to count views.

 ## Features
-This is a work in progress.
-So, until now, you can:

 * User registration
 * Login / logout